 A: Alisa – Most brands of butterscotch chips contain milk in various forms, so dairy-free ones can be tricky to find.
 But they do exist!
-Here is the information I have on butterscotch chip brands, plus notes and a homemade option.
+Below is information on vegan butterscotch chip brands, plus notes and a homemade option.

-Lieber’s – This is a kosher pareve brand of butterscotch chips, and they are reportedly quite tasty.
+This is a kosher pareve brand of butterscotch chips, and they are reportedly quite tasty.
 Also, they have a very high heat tolerance, helping them to hold their shape rather than melting into the cookies.
-I suggest looking for them in the kosher section of grocery stores, or simply purchasing them online from Amazon.
-They are also sold online via kosher supermarkets, but those seem to come and go.
+I suggest looking for them in the kosher section of grocery stores.
+They are also sold online via some kosher supermarkets.

 - Always check the ingredients prior to purchasing, as the ingredients and processes are subject to change at any time by the manufacturer.
 These brands may be dairy-free today, but it is possible that the company will add nonfat milk powder and/or whey to their butterscotch chips tomorrow.